A new bound for the Fourier-Entropy-Influence conjecture: Introduction

 One remarkable work on these conjectures is the recent paper \cite{1}, where the authors show that for boolean functions of constant variance, the min-entropy is at most $O(I(f)\log I(f))$ and the spectrum is concentrated on $2^{O(f)\log I(f)}$ coefficients.
 They also give a similar bound for the low-degree part of the Fourier entropy.
 Other works on the conjectures are mostly for specific classes of boolean functions \cite{7,8,12,13,14,17}.

 It is not easy to have non-trivial bounds for $Ent(f)$ that work for all boolean functions; this is possibly due to the fact that it's hard to control the high-degree part of the Fourier coefficients by `Hypercontractivity', the main tool in the study of low-influence boolean functions.
+In this paper, we try to avoid using `Hypercontractivity' and estimate $Ent(f)$ as constant times of the derivative of $\sum\limits_{S\in[n]} |\hat{f}(S)|^{2(1+\epsilon)}$ with respect to $\epsilon$ when $\epsilon \to 0$.